Jmion/PatchExtractor/README.md

 conda activate patchExtract
 ```

-One that is done do ahead and run ```python extractPatches.py --help``` to see the help page and parameters available.
+Once that is done do ahead and run ```python extractPatches.py --help``` to see the help page and parameters available.

 Please find below the help page: